ggouzi/solar-system/README.md

 # Solar-System

-A 3D animation of our solar system and all its planets with Three.js library Navigate between planets and realize how wide is our environment
+A 3D animation of our solar system and all its planets with Three.js library<br/>
+Navigate between planets and realize how wide is our environment

 [Launch Demo](http://138.68.132.208/Solar-System/solarSystem.html)